LorenMin107/AdventureMate/docs/api-versioning.md

 - `X-API-Deprecation-Version`: The version when the endpoint will be removed.
 - `X-API-Alternative-URL`: The URL of the alternative endpoint to use.

-## Migrating from Legacy API to v1
+## Using the API

-To migrate from the legacy API to v1, simply update your API calls to use the v1 URL path.
+All API calls should use the v1 URL path.
 For example:

-- Legacy: `GET /api/campgrounds`
+- `GET /api/v1/campgrounds`
-- v1: `GET /api/v1/campgrounds`
+- `GET /api/v1/users`

-The response format and parameters remain the same, so no other changes are needed.
+- `POST /api/v1/auth/login`

+The API is designed to be RESTful and consistent across all endpoints.

-## New Features in v1
+## Key Features in v1

-The v1 API includes the following new features not available in the legacy API:
+The v1 API includes the following key features:

+- **Campgrounds**: Endpoints for managing campgrounds.
+  - `GET /api/v1/campgrounds`: Get all campgrounds.
+  - `POST /api/v1/campgrounds`: Create a new campground.
+  - `GET /api/v1/campgrounds/:id`: Get a specific campground.
+  - `PUT /api/v1/campgrounds/:id`: Update a campground.
+  - `DELETE /api/v1/campgrounds/:id`: Delete a campground.

-- **Campsites**: The v1 API includes endpoints for managing campsites within campgrounds.
+- **Campsites**: Endpoints for managing campsites within campgrounds.
   - `GET /api/v1/campgrounds/:campgroundId/campsites`: Get all campsites for a campground.
   - `POST /api/v1/campgrounds/:campgroundId/campsites`: Create a new campsite for a campground.
   - `GET /api/v1/campsites/:id`: Get a specific campsite.